Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 What Is Blepharoplasty?

-In plain terms, blepharoplasty is eyelid surgery.
+Blepharoplasty is eyelid surgery.
 It addresses the excess skin, herniated fat, and weakened tissue that accumulate around the eyelids over time.
-It can be performed on the upper lids, the lower lids, or both, depending on what the patient’s anatomy actually requires.
+The procedure has been performed in various forms for over a century, and the underlying principle has not changed, although the techniques have evolved considerably.

-What it isn’t — and this is worth saying upfront — is a procedure that changes the fundamental shape of the eye or produces a dramatically different appearance.
-The goal is more specific than that.
-It’s to remove what age has added to the eyelids, so the eyes look like themselves again.
+The operation can be performed on the upper lids, the lower lids, or both, depending on what the patient’s anatomy actually requires.
+What blepharoplasty is not is a procedure that changes the fundamental shape of the eye or produces a dramatically different appearance.
+The goal is more specific than that: to remove what age has added to the eyelids, so the eyes look like themselves again.

 Upper vs Lower Blepharoplasty